-COLORADO SPRINGS, Colo. - Colorado Springs Police Chief Peter Carey will retire at the end of February, the City announced today.
+COLORADO SPRINGS, Colo. - Colorado Springs Police Chief Peter Carey will retire at the beginning of February, the City announced today.
 Carey has served as chief since 2011 and joined the Colorado Springs Police Department as an officer in 1984.

 “Chief Pete Carey has provided exceptional leadership and service to the Colorado Springs Police Department, and we are grateful for his tenure.
 There’s no question that he leaves CSPD in strong standing, and its ongoing CALEA accreditation is tribute to his time at the helm,” said Mayor John Suthers.
 “CSPD has gained a positive local and national reputation, and as such, the City will conduct a national search to ascertain interest in this very important position.
 That said, we are also mindful of a wealth of talent that exists in the department and we hope there will be several internal candidates for the role of chief.
 Again, we thank Chief Carey for his dedication and leadership and wish him the best in his retirement.”